How to support your teenager through family photos- Spokane Family Photographer.

-This is a great question that I was recently asked by one of my instagram followers.
-I believe there are so many ways to approach teenage angst at photoshoots, much of which should be handled on the front end before the photo shoot happens.
-I have quite a bit of experience with teen photos, when I began my photography business I photographed a lot of senior photos and now occasionally take photos of teens at schools in the Spokane area.
+I often get asked “how do I support my teenager through our family photo experience, they aren’t excited to be in the pictures?”
+I think it’s understandable that your teen may not be excited about family pictures, maybe they haven’t had great experiences with school photos or other situations involving cameras.
+Their privacy is less and less these days when it comes to the internet.
+Whether its refusal to smile, unwillingness to hug their parents, eye rolls or crossed arms, I believe there are so many ways to approach teenagers at photoshoots, most of which should be handled on the front end before the photo shoot happens.
+I have quite a bit of experience with teen photos, when I began my photography business I photographed a lot of senior photos and now occasionally take photos of teens in family photoshoots and at school picture days in the Spokane area.
 Here is what I have found to help immensely.

 Have a conversation with your teen